-• Community engagement - the school proactively engages with parents, outside agencies and the wider community to promote consistent support for students' health and wellbeing
+Community engagement - the school proactively engages with parents, outside agencies and the wider community to promote consistent support for students' health and wellbeing

 All staff will be made aware of how potentially traumatic adverse childhood experiences, including abuse and neglect, can impact on a student's mental health, behaviour, and education.
 Where vulnerable students or groups are identified, provision will be made to support and promote their positive mental health.
-The school's Social, Emotional and Mental Health (SEMH) Policy outlines the specific procedures that will be used to assess these students for any SEMH-related difficulties that could affect their behaviour.